 Can a course, module or exam be rescheduled?

 Decisions can be made to reschedule a course, course module or exam, or make a deviation from a programme syllabus if no other solution is possible to reduce the risk of infection.
-Such a rescheduling can take place within the 2021 spring semester or be postponed to another semester, primarily to the 2021 autumn semester.
+Such a rescheduling can take place within the 2021 spring semester or the first 7.5 credits of the autumn semester (29 September) 2021 or be postponed to another semester, primarily to the 2022 spring semester.

-Other conditions, a guide and a template can be found on Aurora on Templates with logo under the headline COVID-related templates – Education.
+Other conditions, a guide and a template can be found on Aurora on COVID-19 – templates and singposting.

-Can a course or programme offered in spring semester 2021 be cancelled?
+Can a course or programme offered in summer 2021 be cancelled?

 Courses and programmes can only be cancelled up until Selection 1.
 This according to the Vice-Chancellor's delegation of authority.
-During the ongoing pandemic, the University has, however, introduced reservations for withdrawals of admissions regarding courses and programmes for spring semester 2021.
+During the ongoing pandemic, the university has, however, introduced reservations for withdrawals of admissions regarding courses and programmes for summer 2021.

 This reservation is added to admission decisions for all applicants.
 Before the pandemic, it was only possible to cancel a course before selection.
 This reservation for withdrawing admissions now allows the university, due to certain exceptional circumstances caused by COVID-19, to cancel courses after selection.

-For courses and study programmes with selection from both international and Swedish admissions rounds, you cannot cancel the course or programme for one group and admit the other – the admissions rounds must be handled equally.
+For courses and study programmes with selection from both international and Swedish admissions rounds, you cannot cancel the course or programme for one group and admit another – the admissions rounds must be handled equally.

-Decision to cancel a programme or course for spring semester 2021
+Decision to cancel a programme or course for summer 2021

 Decisions to cancel a programme or course are to be reached within the respective faculty's delegation of authority.
 Reasons for cancelling courses must be in direct relation to COVID-19, i.e. that teaching cannot be carried out without the risk of spreading disease.